 Dr. Tim Keeler is music director of the San Francisco-based, GRAMMY® award-winning vocal ensemble Chanticleer.
 Performing nearly 100 concerts every year all over the world, Chanticleer has been a staple of the American choral sound for over 45 years.

-Prior to moving to the west coast, Tim was a member of the Grammy-nominated Choir of Trinity Wall Street and sang as a frequent soloist throughout New York City.
-He performed weekly Bach cantatas with Bach Vespers at Holy Trinity Lutheran Church, appeared regularly with TENET, New York's preeminent early music ensemble, and recorded and performed with the Grammy-nominated vocal quartet New York Polyphony.
-Also an avid proponent of new and challenging repertoire, Tim was a core member of Ekmeles, a vocal ensemble based in New York City and dedicated to contemporary, avant-garde, and infrequently-performed vocal repertoire.
+Prior to moving to San Francisco, Tim forged a career as an active conductor, singer, and educator.
+He has performed with New York Polyphony, The Clarion Choir, the Choir of Trinity Wall Street, and sang with Chanticleer for their 2017-2018 season.
+He has also performed frequently as a soloist, appearing regularly in the Bach Vespers series at Holy Trinity Lutheran Church in New York City, as well as with TENET, New York's preeminent early music ensemble.
+An avid proponent of new and challenging repertoire, Tim remains a core member of Ekmeles, a vocal ensemble based in New York City and dedicated to contemporary, avant-garde, and infrequently-performed vocal repertoire.

-As an educator, Tim directed the choirs at the Special Music School High School in Manhattan and worked closely with the Young People's Chorus of New York City as a vocal coach and satellite school conductor.
+As an educator, Tim has directed the Men’s Chorus at the University of Maryland, served as director of choirs at the Special Music School High School in Manhattan, and worked closely with the Young People's Chorus of New York City as a vocal coach and satellite school conductor.
 He was also the choral conductor for Juilliard's new Summer Performing Arts program - a two-week intensive summer course in Geneva, Switzerland.